mithsv20/hello-world/README.md

 # hello-world
-a demo project to create on hithub
+a demo project to create on github